 Graduate Student Projects

 Math 708 students will give presentations surveying additional topics in integer programming.
-These presentations will take place in the final full week of class, on Wednesday, December 2nd, Friday, December 4th and Monday, December 7th.
+These presentations will take place in the final day on Monday, December 5th.
 Presentations will last for 20 minutes, followed by 5 minutes for questions.